 · If you were a bus passenger, follow the bus driver’s directions, if you were a third party who was hit by a bus, move out of the road

-· Once you have made sure you are safe and the police are on their way, you should request the names and contact information of everyone at the accident scene, including drivers of vehicles, bus passengers, and any other witnesses present - if you were a driver, sharing your contact and insurance information with the other driver is a legal requirement to avoid hit-and-run charges
+· Once you have made sure you are safe & the police are on their way, you should request the names & contact information of everyone at the accident scene, including drivers of vehicles, bus passengers, & any other witnesses present - if you were a driver, sharing your contact & insurance information with the other driver is a legal requirement to avoid hit-&-run charges

 · If you have a cell phone or camera on hand, take photographs of the accident scene from as many angles as possible

-· When the police respond, take down the officer’s name, badge number, and business card, and make sure that they record your version of events into the police report - officers will compile their accident notes into a final report later - this accident report is an important piece of evidence
+· When the police respond, take down the officer’s name, badge number, & business card, & make sure that they record your version of events into the police report - officers will compile their accident notes into a final report later - this accident report is an important piece of evidence

 A Kim & Associates Attorney will represent you in all your dealings with insurance adjusters.
-Our attorneys have extensive experience dealing with bus accidents and will ensure you are compensated to the full extent possible.
-We have a proven track record of winning accident cases against heavy odds, and we are passionate about leveling the playing field so accident victims receive the justice that they deserve.
+Our attorneys have extensive experience dealing with bus accidents & will ensure you are compensated to the full extent possible.
+We have a proven track record of winning accident cases against heavy odds, & we are passionate about leveling the playing field so accident victims receive the justice that they deserve.